 Posted on November 17, 2014

 One postdoctoral research position is open in the membrane biophysics laboratory of Prof. Huey Huang.
 The lab has done research on membrane-active proteins, particularly membrane-acting antibiotics and amyloidal peptides, for over 20 years.
 Our interests are discoveries of new membrane related phenomena and development of new experimental techniques.
-Examples of discoveries include peptide orientation change in membranes, membrane thinning effect, toroidal pores, membrane fusion intermediate states, lipid extracting effect by amyloidal peptides, etc. Examples of new techniques include oriented circular dichroism, neutron and X-ray in-plane scattering, anomalous X-ray diffraction of protein-induced membrane structures (pore, fusion etc), and lately techniques of aspirated giant unilamellar vesicles.
+Examples of discoveries include peptide orientation change in membranes, membrane thinning effect, toroidal pores, membrane fusion intermediate states, lipid extracting effect by amyloidal peptides, etc. Examples of new techniques include oriented circular dichroism, neutron and X-ray in-plane scattering, anomalous X-ray diffraction of protein-induced membrane structures (pore, fusion etc), and lately techniques of aspirated giant unilamellar vesicles (GUVs).
+We are looking forward to utilizing the 3rd generation synchrotron radiation microbeams to perform GUV experiments simultaneously with X-ray scattering.

 We are looking for a new or recent Ph.D. who has research experience in experimental biophysics or related fields.
 The postdoctors are encouraged to develop their careers by making new discoveries and developing new techniques.
-Applicants should send a CV including three references and a brief statement of research interests to Dr. Yen Sun with a subject line “Biophysics Postdoc Search.”
+Applicants should send a CV including three references and a brief statement of research interests to Prof. Huey Huang with a subject line “Biophysics Postdoc Search.”

 Rice Center for Quantum Materials (RCQM), recently launched at Rice University (rcqm.rice.edu), announces the opening of two postdoctoral fellowships.